-A patent pool is comprised of patents that will be used by manufacturers using the standard.
+A patent pool consists of patents that will be used by manufacturers using the standard.
 The limitations of all patent pools include:

-• Exclusivity: A patent pool’s dominating attribute is exclusivity.
-To comply with anti-trust regulations, patents considered for inclusion into a patent pool must be deemed “essential” to the underlying specification by the patent pool administrator.
+A patent pool’s dominating attribute is exclusivity.
+To comply with antitrust regulations, patents considered for inclusion into a patent pool must be deemed “essential” to the underlying specification by the patent pool administrator.
 If multiple patents provide different technical solutions to the same aspect of the specification, all of those patents are excluded from the pool.
-Product manufacturers remain at risk of violating those patents, since none are permitted in the patent pool.
+Product manufacturers remain at risk of violating those patents since none are permitted in the patent pool.
 Therefore, a patent pool never provides comprehensive coverage to the product manufacturer.